sluukkonen/iiris/README.md

 <T>(comparator: (first: T, second: T) => number) => (array: T[]) => T[]
 ```

-Sort an `array` according to the Comparator function.
+Sort an `array` according to the comparator function.

 ```typescript
 I.sort((a, b) => a - b, [3, 2, 1])